-WarnerMedia’s global head of equity & inclusion: "Brain diverse" organizations will rule the future
+WarnerMedia’s global head of equity and inclusion: "Brain diverse" organizations will rule the future

 - Genuinely diverse and inclusive environments create better output, more innovation, higher productivity and enhanced problem solving.